arcadynovosyolov/misc/README.md

 # misc
-Miscelaneous small notebooks and solutions
+Miscelaneous small notebooks and solutions (in Russian)